Kanaries/graphic-walker/README.md

 + `i18nResources` custom lang config
 + `keepAlive`, type `boolean`. whether to keep the component state when it is unmounted.
 If `true`, after you unmount the graphic-walker component, the state will still be store, and will be restore when the component is mount again.

+## Server integration
+For those who need to integrate graphic-walker with their own databases/OLAP, you can develop based on our SDK [gw-dsl-parser](https://github.com/Kanaries/gw-dsl-parser)

+which translate graphic-walker specification to SQL

 ## What's next

 Graphic Walker is basically manual data exploration software.
 When facing more complex datasets, manual exploration can cost a lot of time, [Rath](https://github.com/Kanaries/Rath) is software providing a different data analysis experience with automation enhancement.